 This LED lamp is a simple lighting project that reuses a three colour LED light and mounts it in a tube to create a colourful projection light that looks great when pointed against a wall.

 The LM386 chip is a simple and cheap amplifier chip that is used in countless audio amplifier projects.
 I used one to make my own 0.5W amplifier.
-This is not a complete how-to guide, you can find plenty of those elsewhere.
-It’s just a write-up of some of the things I learned – and modifications I made – along the way.

 A tarp – being essentially a rectangle of fabric with tie out points – is probably one of the simplest outdoor MYOG (Make Your Own Gear) projects you can attempt.
 But not all tarps are created equal, so here’s my version.